|Calendar | News | History | Museum | Join Now! | Photo Gallery | Panoramas | Get Involved | Contact | Links

 Long Pond Ironworks

 Long Pond Ironworks was founded in 1766 and operated continually until 1882, making iron for a wide range of purposes.
-Today, the ruins of three furnaces and other unique structures remain in a beautiful setting within Long Pond Ironworks State Park near the New York border in West Milford, New Jersey.
+Today, the ruins of three furnaces and other unique structures remain in a beautiful setting within Long Pond Ironworks State Park near the New York border in West Milford, New Jersey and can be visited all year.

 The Friends of Long Pond Ironworks, Inc. (FOLPI) is a nonprofit (501-c:3) volunteer organization dedicated to preserving, restoring and interpreting the remaining structures and the history behind them.
 FOLPI is an "Officially Recognized Friends Organization" of Long Pond Ironworks State Park.